knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 # PHP Namespaces in 120 Seconds

 I've an idea!
-Let's *master* PHP namespaces... and let's do it in 120 seconds.
-Sip some coffee... let's go!
+Let's *master* PHP namespaces... and let's do it in 120 seconds...ish Sip some coffee... let's go!

 ## Meet Foo